bretweinraub/bright-api-doc/v2_api_controller.md

 If you specify an unknown SCORMCloud APPId and Secret key, you will receive a 500 (server error).

+The Bright API can be accessed to two different ways:

+<a name="access-modes-via-scormcloud-app-id-and-secret-key"></a>
+<a name="sec-4-1"></a>
-### Via SCORMCloud App ID and Secret Key
+### 4.1.
+Via SCORMCloud App ID and Secret Key

-In all of the examples so far, we've been using direct access to the API using the SCORMCloud secret key and app id.
+I using the SCORMCloud secret key and app id.
 Generally speaking, this is fine for server side code that is secured and publicly accessible.
 You should NEVER share the APP ID and secret key since this give complete access to all of your data.